eaudeweb/naaya/eggs/Naaya/docs/sphinx/usage/content.rst

   Pointers are links to internal portal pages.
 When adding a pointer, a sitemap is displayed to pick from.

-How to create document of a specific content types?
+How to add an object?
 -----------------------------------------------------

-After having chosen the location where you want to create a document of a specific content type and after having chosen the content type you want to create, there is a sequence of steps you need to follow:
+After having chosen the location where you want to create an instance of a content type / an object, and after having chosen the content type you want to add, there is a sequence of steps you need to follow:

-    go to a folder -> choose on the right of *Submit* the content type you want to create -> fill in the form that opens with: Title, Description, geographical coverage, keywords, sort order, release date, choose whether the object is *open for comments* or not, maintainer email, etc.
+    go to a folder -> choose on the right of *Submit* the type of content you want to add -> fill in the form that opens with: Title, Description, geographical coverage, keywords, sort order, release date, choose whether the object is *open for comments* or not, maintainer email, etc.

     When you've filled in the requested information, you can push the *Submit* button, to save the information.
-Once the document was created, you can go back to the folder to edit it.
+Once the object was added, you can go back to the folder to edit it.

 How to search for content types?